Dr. James “Bo” Dame

-Of the many wonderful attributes of Chowan, there are three things that stand out to me.
+“Three things stand out to me about Chowan University.
 First, the small class sizes allow faculty to get to know their students and follow their growth and development.
 Second, the background and quality of the faculty is outstanding especially given the small size of the school.
-And third, Chowan’s proximity to a diverse array of natural habitats and public lands provide the opportunity for numerous real-world learning experiences.
+And third, Chowan’s proximity to a diverse array of natural habitats and public lands provide the opportunity for numerous real-world learning experiences.”

 Dr. Dame has over a decade of experience in public lands management and environmental policy.
 This includes positions with the Bureau of Land Management in Alaska, as a geologist in Redwood National Park, as a resource manager in Biscayne National Park, as a legislative fellow for the U.S. House of Representatives Committee on Resources, and as northern sites manager for the North Carolina Coastal Reserve.